-Instead of one gigantic bachelorette party checklist, create multiple smaller checklists divided according to specific timeframes.
-Have a list for each period before the party: five to six months; three to four months; one to two months; two weeks; one week; and a list for the day of the party.
+Rather than an overwhelming, single bachelorette party planner, consider devising several streamlined checklists segmented by specific timelines.
+Structure your planning with checklists for these time intervals: five to six months; three to four months; one to two months; two weeks; one week; and the day of the event itself.

 Bachelorette Party Planning Checklist